What is FASD?

 Where is the Prairie Central FASD Association located?

-We have offices in Killam and Camrose that cover a very large service area.
+We have an office in Camrose that covers a very large service area.
 Click on the link to the map to see if you are living or working within the Prairie Central region.

 Please see below for a map: